 Adding Sweetness – Reducing Sugar

-For sweetening, I used 1/3 of a cup of organic light brown sugar and 2 1/2 tablespoons of granular stevia (both from Wholesome Sweeteners) to reduce sugar.
+For sweetening, I used 1/3 of a cup of organic light brown sugar and 2 1/2 tablespoons of granular stevia to reduce sugar.
 For Stevia, be sure to buy the whole leaf kind.
 You can use 2/3 cup of brown sugar if you don’t like stevia.

 Another option for baking is called Sucanat, which stands for Sugar Cane Natural.
 Sucanat is a whole unrefined cane sugar.
-Because it retains all of the cane’s natural molasses, it has a deep brown color and a distinct, natural molasses flavor that is particularly nice in baking.
-It contains trace amounts of iron, calcium, vitamin B6, potassium and chromium.
-Another option is unrefined raw coconut sugar, which is like brown sugar.
-So experiment when you bake.
+It retains all of the cane’s natural molasses, has a deep brown color and a distinct, natural molasses flavor that is particularly nice in baking.
+Another option is unrefined raw coconut sugar, which is like brown sugar, so experiment when you bake.

 Apple Pecan Coffee Cake

 - 1 cup all-purpose gluten-free flour blend 4 1/2 ounces, I use Bob’s Red Mill